Patient Perspective

 Key features include a symptom checker, diary, personalized recovery plan, pill reminder for adherence programs, knowledge base, social support, and referrals to healthcare professionals.

-Bequalise’s program includes medication reminders, plus daily tips for lifestyle management, hydration, mental health, nutrition, breathing, fitness, and other educational resources.
+Bequalise’s program includes medication reminders, as well as daily tips for lifestyle management, hydration, mental health, nutrition, breathing, fitness, and other educational resources.

 The Bequalise app is currently free in beta testing mode.
-Freemium and Premium versions will be available when the final version is launched.
-Additional services that are planned for the future include a “Healing Box” that contains materials to collect samples at home to send in for metabolic testing, the results of which will allow Bequalise to suggest a customized recovery plan, including nutrition, supplements, and exercise.
+Freemium and Premium versions will be available upon the final version’s launch.
+Additional services planned for the future include a “Healing Box” that contains materials for collecting samples at home to send in for metabolic testing.
+The results of this testing will enable Bequalise to suggest a customized recovery plan, including nutrition, supplements, and exercise.

 Available for iPhone and Android.